Some of the most beautiful features of Arles are the Roman architectural features that still exist in the town today

 The Théâtre is a National Historic Monument and is also listed as a UNESCO World Heritage Site.
 Today, especially in summer, it is used for theatrical performances with modern lighting and seating – potentially – for thousands of people.
 What a sight that would be!

-If you have seen any performances at either the Théâtre or the Amphitheatre, let us know in the comments what it was like, and if you would recommend them.
-I’m sure our community would love to know.
+If you have seen any performances at either the Théâtre or the Amphitheatre, let us know in the comments what it was like, and if you would recommend them

-Francophile, Editor & Photojournalist with a passion for All Things French
+I'm a total Francophile, Editor & Photojournalist with a passion for all things French